SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-Data-Engineering.md

 ### Summary

-In this exercise, you have created a Workspace, Lakehouse and imported data into it.
-You've seen how a lakehouse consists of files and tables stored in a OneLake data store.
-The managed tables can be queried using SQL and are included in a default dataset to support data visualizations.
+In this exercise, you:

+- Created a Workspace and a Lakehouse to organize and manage your data environment.

+- Imported data into the Lakehouse.

+- Explored how a Lakehouse stores data as both files and tables in OneLake.

+- Learned that managed tables in the Lakehouse can be queried using SQL.

+- Observed that these tables are automatically included in a default dataset, enabling seamless data visualization.

 ### You have successfully completed the exercise.
 Click on Next >> to proceed with the next exercise.